coyac/READMEs/discover-meteor.md

 ![meteor2](images/meteor2.png)

 ## Structuring your Meteor Application
 Meteor doesn’t enforce a precise file structure.
-You have several option about how to structure a project, here are a few:
+You have several options about how to structure a project, here are a few:

 - [Iron - a command line scaffolding tool for Meteor applications.
 It automatically creates project structure, files and boilerplate code.](https://github.com/iron-meteor/iron-cli)
 - [Meteor Boilerplate by Matteodem - This boilerplate gives you a starting point for your meteor projects](https://github.com/matteodem/meteor-boilerplate)